tyconsulting/blog.tyang.github.io/_posts/2015-02-17-updated-management-pack-for-windows-server-logical-disk-auto-defragmentation.md

 <ul>
 	<li>The MP is based on MP schema version 1, which works with OpsMgr 2007 (as well as OpsMgr 2012).</li>
 	<li>Changed the minimum version of all the referencing Windows Server MPs to 6.0.7230.0 (where the fragmentation monitors became disabled by default).</li>
 	<li>Sealed the Windows Server Auto Defragment MP.
-However, in order to allow users to manually populate groups, I have placed the group discoveries into an unsealed MP “Windows Server Auto Defragment Group Population”.
+However, in order to allow users to manually populate groups, I have placed the group discoveries into an unsealed MP "Windows Server Auto Defragment Group Population".
 By doing so, all MP elements are protected (in the sealed MP), but still allowing users to use the groups defined in the MP to manage auto defrag behaviours.</li>
 	<li>Changed the monitor overrides from disabled to enabled because these monitors are now disabled by default.
 This means the users will now need to manually <strong><span style="text-decoration: underline;">INCLUDE</span></strong> the logical disks to be monitored rather than excluding the ones they don’t want.</li>
 	<li>Replaced the Linked Report with a report to list auto defrag events.</li>
 	<li>Additional performance collection rule to collect the File Percent Fragmentation counter via WMI.
 This rule is also disabled by default.
-It is enabled to a group called “Drives to Enable Fragmentation Level Performance Collection”</li>
+It is enabled to a group called "Drives to Enable Fragmentation Level Performance Collection"</li>
 	<li>Updated the monitor reset script to use SDK directly.
 This change is necessary in order to make it work for both OpsMgr 2007 and 2012.
 The original script would reset the monitor on every instance, the updated script would only reset the monitors for the unhealthy instances.
 Additionally, the monitor reset results are written to the RMS / RMSE’s Operations Manager log.</li>
 	<li>Updated LogDefragmentation.vbs script for the diagnostic task to use MOM.ScriptAPI to log the event to Operations Manager log instead of the Application log.</li>
-	<li>Updated message in LogDefragmentation.vbs from “"Operations Manager has performed an automated defragmentation on this system” to “Operations Manager will perform an automated defragmentation for &lt;Drive Letter&gt; drive on &lt;Server Name&gt;” – Because this diagnostic task runs at the same time as the recovery task, so the defrag is just about to start, not finished yet, I don’t believe the message should use past tense.</li>
+	<li>Updated message in LogDefragmentation.vbs from ""Operations Manager has performed an automated defragmentation on this system" to "Operations Manager will perform an automated defragmentation for &lt;Drive Letter&gt; drive on &lt;Server Name&gt;" – Because this diagnostic task runs at the same time as the recovery task, so the defrag is just about to start, not finished yet, I don’t believe the message should use past tense.</li>
 	<li>Updated the diagnostic tasks to be disabled by default.</li>
-	<li>Created overrides to enable the diagnostics for the “Drives to Enable Auto Defrag” group (same group where the recovery tasks are enabled).</li>
+	<li>Created overrides to enable the diagnostics for the "Drives to Enable Auto Defrag" group (same group where the recovery tasks are enabled).</li>
-	<li>Updated the Data Source module of the event collection rule to use “Windows!Microsoft.Windows.ScriptGenerated.EventProvider” and it is only looking for event ID 4 generated by the specific script (LogDefragmentation.vbs). –by using this data source module, we can filter by the script name to give us more accurate detection.</li>
+	<li>Updated the Data Source module of the event collection rule to use "Windows!Microsoft.Windows.ScriptGenerated.EventProvider" and it is only looking for event ID 4 generated by the specific script (LogDefragmentation.vbs). –by using this data source module, we can filter by the script name to give us more accurate detection.</li>
 </ul>
 &nbsp;
 <h3>How do I configure the management pack?</h3>